Unity-Technologies/ml-agents/docs/Basic-Guide.md

  '--train': True,
  '--worker-id': '0',
  '<trainer-config-path>': 'config/trainer_config.yaml'}
-INFO:mlagents.envs:Start training by pressing the Play button in the Unity Editor.
+INFO:mlagentsenvs.envs:Start training by pressing the Play button in the Unity Editor.
  ```

 **Note**: If you're using Anaconda, don't forget to activate the ml-agents